coi-dev/coi-specs/coi-server-spec.md

 Allowed values are:

-* `yes` for enabling COI for the current user, and
-* `no` for disabling COI.

-Other values MAY result into a NO response.
-It is RECOMMENDED that values are treated case-sensitive, i.e. only lower-case values are valid.
+* `yes` for enabling COI.
+It is RECOMMENDED that this value is treated case-sensitive, i.e. only lower-case value are valid.
+* `NIL` for disabling COI.
+This removes the setting.

+Other values SHOULD result into a NO response.
+Any other value than `yes` SHOULD be interpreted as COI being disabled.

+When reading the state, clients should check if the path `/private/vendor/vendor.dovecot/coi/config/enabled` is present and if the value for it is `yes`.
+Only when both statements are true, COI is enabled for the user.

 When the COI is enabled by the client and before returning a tagged OK response, the server MUST do the following: